RouninMedia/xHAN/README.md

 **e.g.** `title="This will display as a tooltip"`

-Occasionally, we see HTML attributes which have no value:
+Occasionally, we see HTML attributes which have a name but no value (since the value is implicit):

 **e.g.** `checked`